selenium-compose/selenium-compose.io/content/actions/close.md

 ---
 title: Close
+description: Find a browser and close it
+categories: [actions]
+authors: ["Aram Petrosyan"]
+keywords: [action,click]
 menu:
   docs:
     parent: "actions"
-    weight: 20
+    weight: 5
+draft: false
+toc: true
 ---

-Find a window using its title, url or index and close.
-All comparision are made in case-sensitive manner for title and case-insensitive for url.
+Find a window using its title, url or index to close it.
+All comparisons are case-sensitive for `title` and case-insensitive for `url`.

+{{% note %}}

-Only one window can be closed at a time, thus, if multiple windows are matched to the provided conditions the test will fail, therefore, try to be more precise in the conditions to target the right window to close.
+Only one window can be closed at a time, thus, if multiple windows are matched to the provided conditions the scenario will fail, therefore, be more precise in the conditions to target the right window to close

-You can also mix title and url conditions.
-## Key

-Close goes under `close` key.
+{{% /note %}}

 ## Properties